jkulbe-msft/ai100custom_vision_demo/README.md

-# AI-10X Cutom Vison demo
+# AI-10X Custom Vison demo

-Demos for AI-10X training and certification.
-It can be used by trainer or by attendees as homework.
-Goal is to understand how to programaticaly create, train and publish Custom Vison project.
+Goal is to understand how to programmatically create, train and publish Custom Vison project.
+It can be used as demo during training or preparation to present Custom Vision as ready to use example.
 We use [Python azure-cognitiveservices-vision-customvision](https://pypi.org/project/azure-cognitiveservices-vision-customvision/).

 # Preparation